Baby Grunting in Their Sleep: Why It Happens and What to Know

 Nasal congestion

-Twelve to 16 weeks after they’re born, your little one will start to breathe through their mouth.
-Until then, they only breathe through their nose.
+Twelve to 16 weeks after they’re born, your little one will start to breathe through their mouth more often.
+Until then, they primarily breathe through their nose.

-Those nasal passages are so tiny, it only takes a small bit of congestion to interrupt their sleep.
+Those nasal passages are so tiny that it only takes a small bit of congestion to interrupt their sleep.
 Even if they don’t wake up completely, they may grunt as a way to clear their stuffy nose so they can return to breathing easily while they sleep.

 Natural development